MrHoangIt/office-retail-to-volume-pwsh/README.md

 # office-retail-to-volume-pwsh
-A PowerShell script to convert Office 2019 from Retail to Volume (KMS).
-In the future, the script may be updated to support other Office products.
+A PowerShell script to convert Office 2019/2021/2024 from Retail to Volume (KMS).

-Version: 0.3
+Version: 0.7
-Create date: 27-August-2025
+Create date: 26-August-2025
-Last update: 27-August-2025
+Last update: 28-August-2025

 Requires: PowerShell 5.1+ and Administrator privileges